emersonsmall/blast-app/A2_response_to_criteria.md

 - **AWS service name:** S3
 - **What data is being stored?:** Genome files (.GFF and .FASTA)
 - **Why is this service suited to this data?:** Files are best suited to blob storage as they do not need to be query-able and are very large.
-- **Why is are the other services used not suitable for this data?:** SQL and NoSQL services can't support files of this size.
+- **Why is are the other services used not suitable for this data?:** Structured data services can't support files of this size.
 - **Bucket name:** n10763139-bucket
-- **Video timestamp:**
+- **Video timestamp:** 0:01
 - **Relevant files:**
     src/config/s3.js
+    worker.js

 ### Core - Second data persistence service